 - The whey protein group lost less muscle mass than the placebo group.

-More Helpful Weight Loss TipsJust because you’re taking whey protein, that doesn’t mean weight loss is guaranteed.
+Just because you’re taking whey protein, that doesn’t mean weight loss is guaranteed.
+Unfortunately, there is no magic pill.
 You have to be smart about your weight loss if you want to see results.
 Here are a few tips to help you make the most of your weight loss efforts:

 - Increase the intensity of your workout.
-High intensity training burns more calories and builds more muscle.
+High-intensity training burns more calories and builds more muscle.

 - Watch what you eat!
 Keep a food journal, and make yourself accountable.
 You’ll end up eating far less, and you’ll be less likely to cheat on your diet.